RonyShir24/GenAI_HA/Phase2/README.md

 ## Usage Flow

+all  user session data and conversation history in manage in the client-side

 1. **Phase 1**
-   - Bot collects personal data from the user and manage all user session data and conversation history in client-side:
+   - Bot collects personal data from the user:
       - First and last name
       - ID number (valid 9-digit number)
       - Gender